 PVOH is used neat as a textile warp size, as an adhesive and an additive to adhesives, in paper manufacture primarily as a binder and as a polymerization aid.
 PVOH is used as an intermediate in the manufacture of polyvinyl butyral (PVB) resin, although it is not required that the PVOH be fully refined during the processing from vinyl acetate monomer to polyvinyl butyral.

 The following pie chart shows world consumption of polyvinyl alcohols:

-Besides use as a polymerization aid, the major markets for consumption of PVOH in China are for textile sizing agents, architecture, fibers, paper coatings and adhesives.
-PVB resins and film are supplied primarily by imports.
-Demand is forecast to grow at an average annual rate of about 2.5% from 2009 to 2014.
+In China, besides use as a polymerization aid, the major markets for PVOH are for textile sizing agents, architectural applications, fibers, paper coatings and adhesives.
+Demand is forecast to grow at an average annual rate of 5.8% from 2012 to 2017.

 In the United States, most of the applications for polyvinyl alcohol are mature.
 The fastest-growing market for PVOH is in the manufacture of polyvinyl butyral; growth for this application is forecast at 4.5% annually during 2012–2017.
 Overall demand growth for PVOH in the United States is projected to be 2.3% per year from 2012 to 2017.

 In Western Europe, demand growth for PVOH will depend primarily on demand for polyvinyl butyral resin, which is one of the largest and fastest-growing markets for PVOH in the region.
 The other traditional markets are expected to recover and increase, and new applications such as ceramic binders and water-soluble and biodegradable thermoplastic polymers could result in higher growth rates than forecast.
 Demand is forecast to grow at an average annual rate of 3.6% from 2012 to 2017.